 Whisk the flour and salt together.

 Using a stand mixer, whisk the eggs for about 3 minutes until pale and thickened.
 Add the sugar slowly and continue whisking on medium high speed until the mixture triples in size.
 This will take 5 - 6 minutes.
-It should be thick, pale and foamy and leave a ribbon trail that holds for a few seconds when you lift out the beaters.
+It should be thick, pale and foamy and leave a ribbon trail that holds for a few seconds when you lift out the beater.

 Continue to whisk while you add the olive oil a few drops at a time.
 Add the vanilla.
 Take off the mixer and sift 1/4 of the flour onto the batter and fold in gently with a rubber spatula.
 Continue sifting with 1/3 of the flour into the batter and folding, then half until it's all been added.
 Be sure to thoroughly scrape the bottom and sides of the bowl and fold only until you no longer see any streaks of flour.